Soichiro Yamauchi

 [abstract] [software]

-5. S. Yamauchi.
+4. S. Yamauchi.
 Nonparametric Sensitivity Analysis for Randomized Experiments with Missing Outcomes.

-I propose a method to conduct a nonparametric sensitivity analysis and conduct inference for missing outcome in randomized experiments.
+I propose a method to conduct a nonparametric sensitivity analysis and conduct inference for missing outcomes in randomized experiments.
 The method provides bounds and confidence intervals for treatment effects that account for non-ignorable missing and attrition.

 [software]